 Just 77 votes separated Labour winner Jo Smith from Green challenger Sandra Bogelein last May and both are standing again.

-David Fullman, another former Lord Mayor, is the other Labour councillor trying to retain his seat.
+David Fullman, another former Lord Mayor, and Matt Reilly are the Labour councillors standing, with Mr Fullman trying to retain his seat.
 The other Green candidate is Jamie Osborn, part of the Extinction Rebellion protest.

 The Conservative candidates are Anthony Barton, Joanne Grand and John Ward, a county councillor who is also standing in the Broadland District Council elections.
 The Lib Dem candidate is solicitor Gordon Dean, a former city and county councillor.

 Who is standing?